vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 [The Chart Repository Guide].

 We can use a tool like [ChartMuseum] to manage our repo.
 Alternatively, we can use a bare HTTP server, like AWS S3 or Github Pages.
-A tool like like [ChartMuseum] has the benefit of doing some things for us.
+[ChartMuseum] has the benefit of doing some things for us.
 It can use S3 for storage, and offers a convenient [helm plugin][helm_push] to release charts, so the release process should be very simple.

 From the user experience perspective, it would be cool if we expose our chart repo at `https://charts.vector.dev` - short and easy to remember or even guess.